ekrakov/BandAidsite/docs/index.md

   Explains how to solve the Schrödinger equation for a single square well potential.

 - **[Multiple square wells](bands.md)**
-  Shows how the energy states evolve as more wells are added, introducing the concept of band structure by illustrating the formation of bands.
+  Shows how the energy states evolve as more wells are added, introducing the concept of band structure by animating the formation of bands.

 - **[Formal introduction to bands](bounds.md)**
   Provides a formal look at band theory, starting with Bloch’s theorem and then moving on to the free-particle solution and the Kronig–Penney model—a direct method for solving the periodic Schrödinger equation.